Japanese court rules against nuclear operator in suicide suit

 "It will have huge implications for the compensation issue on nuclear power in the future."

-The district court in Fukushima ordered Tepco to pay 49 million yen ($472,000) in compensation to Watanabe, who had sought about 91 million yen in damages.
+The district court in Fukushima ordered Tepco to pay 49 million yen (284,675 pounds) in compensation to Watanabe, who had sought about 91 million yen in damages.

 "We would like to deeply apologise again for the disruption and concern that the Fukushima Daiichi accident caused to many people, first and foremost the people of Fukushima," Tepco said in a statement, although it did not say whether it would appeal against the verdict.